arnfla/cv/projects.md

 `Winter 2019`
 __Marin TI AS__

 __Project:__ Aims to decomission the physical datacenters globally and instead delivering services in the Azure cloud.
-The whole datacenter infrastructure should be comprised of Infrastructure as Code - hence my role in the project in addition the the network was also assisting with DevOps methodology (pipelines, builds, etc.) Concept was taken out of the Microsoft Cloud Adopation Framework.
+The whole datacenter infrastructure should be comprised of Infrastructure as Code.
+Concept was taken out of the Microsoft Cloud Adopation Framework.
+Arne was working closely with his colleagues and in addition to the network was also assisting with DevOps methodology (pipelines, builds, etc.), ARM templates and Ansible plays.

-__Result:__ N/A - project is still ongoing and was paused due to prioritizations made during the start of the pandemic.
+__Result:__ N/A - project is still ongoing and was paused due to prioritizations made during the start of the Covid-19 pandemic.

 __Role:__ Network technician/integrator